 Apart from singles in January, March and April all records were between September and December with most seen in October.

-Distribution: A widespread breeder in west-central and southern Europe, which constitutes >75% of its global breeding range.
+Global Distribution: A widespread breeder in west-central and southern Europe, which constitutes >75% of its global breeding range.
 Also found in north Africa.